qqilihq/partial-emlx-converter/readme.md

 ## Contributing

-Pull requests are very welcome.
+Pull requests are very welcome and I highly appreciate any [contributions](https://github.com/qqilihq/partial-emlx-converter/graphs/contributors).
 Feel free to discuss bugs or new features by opening a new issue.
 In case you submit any bug fixes, please provide corresponding test cases and make sure that existing tests do not break.

 - - -

-Copyright (c) 2018 – 2023 Philipp Katz
+Copyright (c) 2018 – 2025 Philipp Katz